tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 I know, I know, the very first question I receive when people hear "How to setup a blog" is:
 "Why the hell you need to setup a blog if Facebook, Blogger, Wordpress, Medium and the next Big Thing exist?"

-If this is the first question that comes to you mind - you probably do not need one.
+If this is the first question that comes to your mind - you probably do not need one.
 The only reason to have your own blog is a desire to have a control over it.

 <center><img src="https://i.postimg.cc/fTVvkKfX/darth-vader-PNG19.png"></center>